 3.5.1.
 At their discretion and before the end of the semester, professors may give an Incomplete status for a grade when a student, who could otherwise pass a course, is prevented from completing it during the semester due to extenuating circumstances.

 3.5.1.a.
 The instructor must provide in writing to the student the conditions for satisfying the Incomplete and must enter those same conditions when posting the grades for the course.
 Those conditions must include what work needs to be completed, when the work must be completed, and what the course grade will be if students fail to complete that work, which, at the latest, must be before the end of the following semester absent an agreement to the contrary.
 Students are responsible for verifying that the conditions were entered correctly.

 3.5.1.b.
 Instructors will submit the grade of “I” and the aforementioned conditions to the Office of the Registrar when submitting all other final grades for the course.

 3.5.1.c.
-If students do not meet the conditions, the Office of the Registrar will assign the default grade automatically.
+If students do not meet the conditions or if they are separated from the University, the Office of the Registrar will assign the default grade automatically.